njwlsn/njwlsn.github.io/pages/education-south-sudan.md

 <p align="center">
 <a href="https://inee.org/data-evidence/ericc"> <img src="https://njwsn.github.io/assets/images/ericc_full.png" width="600px" height="79px"/> </a>
 </p>
-Since the start of 2023, I have managed research conducted in South Sudan by Forcier Consulting under the <a href="https://inee.org/data-evidence/ericc">Education Research in Conflict and Protracted Crisis (ERICC)</a> programme, coordinated by IRC and funded by FCDO.
+Since the start of 2023, I have managed research conducted in South Sudan under the <a href="https://inee.org/data-evidence/ericc">Education Research in Conflict and Protracted Crisis (ERICC)</a> programme, coordinated by IRC and funded by FCDO.
 ERICC is being implemented in 7 countries - Bangladesh, Jordan, Lebanon, Myanmar, Nigeria, South Sudan, Syria - and seeks to identify approaches for improving access, quality, and continuity of education in crisis contexts.
 Our work in South Sudan comprises an evidence review, a research agenda outline, a data systems review, a political economy analysis, and a pastoralist education study.
 <br><br>

 ### Working papers ###